Thelouras58/Thelouras58.github.io/_posts/2018-02-02-weather-ball.md

 Adobe Photoshop for the GUI.
 Audacity for the sounds.

-You can read a full review of the project and the application in Greek [here](https://drive.google.com/open?id=1y8Mw7jFEvIboLpTVxipmXiU-XxDtsov-).
+You can read the full revportof the project [here](https://drive.google.com/open?id=1y8Mw7jFEvIboLpTVxipmXiU-XxDtsov-)(Greek).